mbalabanov/Single-Page-Application-FrontEnd-in-Angular/README.md

+# Single Page Application Frontend in Angular

 This Angular project is a single page application with a mock website for a photographer and a shop for his products.

-# Photographer Website as an Example for Angular
+## Photographer Website as an Example for Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.